soup-bowl/api.whatsth.is/README.md

 Counterpart backend API for the [whatsth.is project](https://github.com/soup-bowl/whatsth.is).
 Feed it a URL, and it returns a bunch of details about the requested site.

+The API operates on a detection configuration file.

 ## Starting up

 By default, the server will be available at http://localhost:43594.